muskit/wack-format/README.md

 # Topology
 **A song is packaged as a folder**.
 Songs can be nested in subfolders for organization purposes.
 However, a single file -- `meta.mer` -- must be present to define its folder as a song (detailed later).

 To represent a song as a single file, that folder can be placed in a zip file with the extension `.wack`.
-That `.wack` can contain multiple songs, also in nested folders.
+Such files may contain multiple songs, also nested in subfolders.

 ## Song Folder Contents
 ```